labattaria/job-board-server/README.md

 ## Used dependencies:

 - **GraphQL** - Core GraphQL library
-- **apollo-server** - GraphQL server that works with any GraphQL schema
+- **Apollo-server** - GraphQL server that works with any GraphQL schema
 - **SQLite** - A lightweight, self-contained SQL database engine.
 It stores the entire database in a single file
 - **JWT (JSON Web Token)** - A compact, URL-safe token format used for securely transmitting information between parties.
 Commonly used for authentication and authorization in web applications
 - **Nodemon** - A development utility that automatically restarts your Node.js server when it detects file changes

-The full list of dependencies can be found in the package.json file.
+The full list of dependencies can be found in the **package.json** file.

 ---